wkrzywiec/wkrzywiec.github.io/content/posts/050_test-data/index.md

 }
 ```

 It is somehow easier to read if we compare with a first approach, but it looks a little bit off with this `entity()` at the end.
 Without it would look pretty close to the second approach.
-Where is a gain here?
+Where is a gain here then?

 Let's have another test example to see the benefit of using Test Data Builder: